-Do you aspire to work as an event manager, a bloodstock agent, a farm quality control officer, a journalist, or a race day expert?
+Do you aspire to work as an event manager, a bloodstock agent, a farm quality control officer, journalist, race day expert or advertising account manager?
 Those and many other opportunities will be open to you when you graduate.
 Our students have gone on to work for:

 - JSC Sport